Katherine Mellen Charron

 2006-2007: Postdoctoral Fellow, The Center for the Study of the American South, UNC-Chapel Hill

 2001: John Perry Miller Fund Dissertation Research Grant and John F. Enders Dissertation Research Grant, Yale University

 Dr. Charron served as a Roads Scholar for the North Carolina Humanities Council from 2009-2019, giving many talks to community groups across the state under its auspices.
 In 2016, she received an Outstanding Extension Service award from the College of Humanities and Social Sciences.

-In Raleigh and the Triangle, she has spoken at events sponsored by Burning Coal Theater; St. Ambrose Episcopal Church; Mary E. Phillips High School; the Literacy Council of Wake County; the Raleigh City Museum; the Triangle chapter of United Nations Women; and the Durham chapter of the International Women’s Federation.
+In Raleigh and the Triangle, she has spoken at events sponsored by Burning Coal Theater; St. Ambrose Episcopal Church; Mary E. Phillips High School; the Literacy Council of Wake County; the Raleigh City Musuem; the Triangle chapter of United Nation’s Women; and the Durham chapter of the International Women’s Federation.

 A sample of other venues that have hosted Professor Charron include: Tryon Palace Historic Sites and Gardens in New Bern, North Carolina; Concerned Citizens of Tillery in Tillery, North Carolina; Busboys and Poets in Washington, D.C.; Haut Gap Middle School, Johns Island, South Carolina; and the Preservation Society of Charleston, South Carolina.